Image

 Members of the Leech Lake Band of Ojibwe harvest wild rice on Mud Lake.

-Wild rice is an important part of the ecosystem in many Minnesota lakes and streams.
-Wild rice is also a cultural resource to many, particularly members of Minnesota’s Dakota and Ojibwe tribal communities, and is an important economic resource to those who harvest and market it.
+Wild rice is an important part of the biological community in many Minnesota lakes, streams, and wetlands.
+Wild rice is also a cultural resource to many, particularly members of Minnesota’s Dakota and Ojibwe tribal nations, and it is an important economic resource to those who harvest and market it.
+Minnesota recognizes wild rice as its official state grain.

 Implementation

-The 10 mg/L sulfate standard is designed to protect a specific beneficial use — the use of the wild rice grain as a food source for humans and wildlife.
-The standard applies in specific waters called “waters used for production of wild rice.”
+The 10 mg/L sulfate water quality standard is designed to protect wild rice and applies in specific waters called “waters used for production of wild rice” (Minn.
+R. 7050.0224)

-The MPCA has preliminarily determined a list of approximately 2,400 waters that can reasonably be considered waters used for production of wild rice.
-This list was developed based on reviewing multiple sources of information — including various inventories, biological monitoring, and survey databases — to determine where the wild rice beneficial use has been or could be attained.
+Where the standard applies.
+The MPCA has developed a list of approximately 2,400 waters used for production of wild rice.
+This list was developed from multiple sources of information — biological monitoring data, survey databases, and various inventories — to determine where the wild rice beneficial use has been, or could be, attained.

 12291: Wild rice